Transforming metrics on a line bundle to the Okounkov body: The Chebyshev transform on the zero-fiber

 From Theorem $4.24$ in \cite{Lazarsfeld} we get the following fact,

-Note that since the Okounkov body lies in the positive orthant of $\mathbb{R}^n,$ $\Delta(L)_0$ is a part of the boundary of $\Delta(L),$ hence the Chebyshev transform of a continuous weight is a priori not defined on the zero-fiber.
-Nevertheless, we want to show that one can extend the Chebyshev transform to the interior of zero-fiber $\Delta(L)_0.$ To do this, we need to know how $\Gamma$ behaves near this boundary, something which Theorem \ref{khov} does not tell us anything about.
+Note that since the Okounkov body lies in the positive orthant of $\mathbb{R}^n,$ $\Delta(L)_0$ is a part of the boundary of $\Delta(L),$ hence the Chebyshev transform of a continuous metric is a priori not defined on the zero-fiber.
+Nevertheless, we want to show that one can extend the Chebyshev transform to the interior of zero-fiber $\Delta(L)_0$ in two different ways.

+First of all by restricting the discrete Chebyshev transform $F[\psi]$ on $\Gamma(L)$ to $\Gamma(X|Y,L)$ we get in the ordinary way a convex function on the interior of $\Delta(L)_0,$ thanks to Lemma \ref{augmented} and (\ref{restricted}).
+We will call this function the restricted Chebyshev transform and denote it by $c_{X|Y}[\psi].$